 Judy Chicago's "The Dinner Party," 1974–79.
 Mixed media: ceramic, porcelain, textile.
 Brooklyn Museum.
 Photograph by Donald Woodman.

-How have folk and craft visual artists activated their talents for our common good?
-What action can you take today?
+Folk and craft visual artists activate their talents for the common good, preserving cultural heritage and fostering connection.
+How can you take action today?

 Preserve Cultural Heritage